Troubled Juventus turns to accountant as Andrea Agnelli era ends | Sports-Games

 "When the team is not cohesive it becomes vulnerable and that can be fatal," he wrote.
 "This is when you need to keep calm and contain damages ...
 Better to quit all together, giving the chance to a new team to turn the game around."
 On Tuesday, Ferrari, also controlled by the Agnellis, accepted the resignation of its Formula One team boss Mattia Binotto in another reshuffle at Exor's sporting assets.

-($1 = 0.9680 euros) (Writing by Giulio Piovaccari; Editing by Clarence Fernandez and Mark Potter)
+($1 = 0.9680 euros) (Writing by Giulio Piovaccari and Elvira Pollina; Editing by Clarence Fernandez and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)